Texas church shooting youngest victim was 18-month-old, suspect had threatened mother-in-law

 Martin told reporters Monday that part of the massacre was recorded.

-"I can tell you there is video recording from inside the church that has been secured," he said, without elaborating on the contents.
+"I can tell you there is video recording from inside the church that has been secured," he said, without elaborating on the contents of the video.

 In a video of its Oct.
 8 service, a congregant who spoke and read Scripture pointed to the Oct.
 1 Las Vegas shooting a week earlier as evidence of the "wicked nature" of man.
 That shooting left 58 dead and more than 500 injured.